10 Things to Know About Basal Cell Carcinoma

 When you someone talks about skin cancer most people think of melanoma as this is the type of skin cancer which is the most deadly and is most frequently reported in the news.
-But there are other types of non-melanoma skin cancers that you need to know about as well.
-In this post we will be concentrating on Basal Cell Carcinoma.
+But there are other types of non-melanoma skin cancers that you need to know about as well, including basal cell carcinoma.

 Here are ten things to know about this type of skin cancer: